-Yimara is a Q grader and an instructor of both grading and processing.
+Yimara is a Q grader and a Q Processing Instructor.
 Her success story in coffee, told in her own words, is intertwined with Coffee Quality Institute.

 My name is Yimara Martinez Agudelo.
 I am from a small town called Tunía in the state of Cauca, Colombia.
 I am the daughter of smallholder coffee farmers, and all my life I have been around coffee and the people who produce it.
 Thanks to my parents, who encouraged me to learn to be able to support producers like them, I have had the opportunity of being trained as a cupper in the FCC- Federación Campesina del Cauca, a beautiful organization of small producers in Cauca.
 When I was 15 years old and I started working with coffee community organizations.
 A couple of years later I received my Q Grader certification, and at that time we had the opportunity to reopen the FCC coffee school in the service of educating sons and daughters of coffee producers promoting the generational change, which I was part of as the quality control leader for about 7 years.